 - Carefully watch the clock so that you can stick to your time budget for all of the testlets.
 If you utilize the time management system integrated into the Gleim CPA Review course and stay within your time allocation for each testlet, you will have extra time for your last two testlets.

 Task-Based Simulations CPA Exam Info

-Along with the authoritative literature found in the Task-Based Simulations testlets, you will have access to two other TBS resources that can help you answer the questions: a four-function pop-up calculator and a blank spreadsheet with basic functionality.
+Along with the authoritative literature found in the task-based simulations testlets, you will have access to two other TBS resources that can help you answer the questions: a four-function pop-up calculator and the desktop version of Excel.

 - =4+2: displays the value 6